-Miami city commission begins hearing on fate of suspended police chief Acevedo
+Miami City Commission votes unanimously to terminate Police Chief Acevedo

 CNN has previously reached out to Acevedo but has not heard back.

-The suspension and likely termination is a dramatic fall for Acevedo, who was the first Latino to lead the police department in Houston, and was dubbed by Miami's mayor as the "Tom Brady or the Michael Jordan of police chiefs," when he was hired.
+The suspension and termination is a dramatic fall for Acevedo, who was the first Latino to lead the police department in Houston, and was dubbed by Miami's mayor as the "Tom Brady or the Michael Jordan of police chiefs," when he was hired.

 Acevedo began his law enforcement career with the California Highway Patrol in 1986 as a field patrol officer in Los Angeles and was named chief of the California Highway Patrol in 2005, according to his biography on MPD's website.
 He then served as the chief of police in Austin, Texas, for more than nine years.